What is an enterprise software sales representative?

 What level of technical skills do I need to succeed in enterprise software sales?

 While a deep level of technical expertise isn’t always necessary, having a solid understanding of technology and software can be extremely beneficial.
 You’ll need to be comfortable discussing the details of the software you’re selling and understanding how it can best be utilized to fulfill your client’s needs.
-If you’re not already well-versed in the software’s operation, most companies will provide the necessary training.
+Most companies will provide the necessary training if you’re not already well-versed in the software’s operation.

 How should I prepare to become an enterprise software sales representative?